What LASIK surgery can and cannot correct

 Keratoconus (KC)

-iSurgeon can diagnose and treat KC – once it is stabilised, your options include wearing spectacles, contact lenses, having an Intracorneal Ring Segments, Implantable Collamer lens and therapeutic PRK.
+iSurgeon can diagnose and treat KC.
+Once it is stabilised, your options include wearing spectacles, contact lenses, Intracorneal Ring Segments, implantable collamer lenses, and therapeutic PRK.